jarodburgess49/ToDo-Application/README.md

-A simple ToDO Application created by using React and Context API.
+My first project to practice React and Context API.
 You can add the Todo and remove the Todo upon completion.